SkaLe3/Driftaway/README.md

 # Driftaway
-**DriftAway** is an arcade survival driving game where precision and reaction are key.
-Take control of your car, dodge enemy vehicles, and survive wave after wave on a tiny island.
-Can you master the art of drifting and stay alive for just one more moment?
+**DriftAway** is an endless arcade racing game where you control a car trying to escape from the police.
+Set on a small island, the objective is to dodge police cars and avoid obstacles while drifting at high speeds.
+The longer you survive, the more intense the chase becomes.
+Can you outrun the law and master the art of drifting?

+## How to Play
+- Use arrow keys or WASD to steer and accelerate.
+- Avoid collisions with enemy vehicles.
+- Survive as long as you can!

-# Showcase
+## Showcase
-Coming soon